Dependency theory: Other theorists and related theories

 The American sociologist Immanuel Wallerstein refined the Marxist aspect of the theory and expanded on it, to form world-systems theory.
-World Systems Theory is also known as WST and aligns closely with the idea of the "rich get richer and the poor get poorer".
+World-systems theory (WST) and aligns closely with the idea of the "rich get richer and the poor get poorer".
 Wallerstein states that the poor and peripheral nations continue to get more poor as the developed core nations use their resources to become richer.
-Wallerstein developed the World Systems Theory utilizing the dependence theory along with the ideas of Marx and the Annales School.
+Wallerstein developed WST utilizing the dependence theory along with the ideas of Marx and the Annales School.
 This theory postulates a third category of countries, the semi-periphery, intermediate between the core and periphery.
-Wallerstein believed in a tri-modal rather than a bi-modal system because he viewed the world-systems as more complicated than a simplistic classification as either core or periphery nations.
-To Wallerstein, many nations do not fit into one of these two categories, so he proposed the idea of a semi-periphery as an in between state within his model.
-In this model, the semi-periphery is industrialized, but with less sophistication of technology than in the core; and it does not control finances.
-The rise of one group of semi-peripheries tends to be at the cost of another group, but the unequal structure of the world economy based on unequal exchange tends to remain stable.
-Tausch traces the beginnings of world-systems theory to the writings of the Austro-Hungarian socialist Karl Polanyi after the First World War, but its present form is usually associated with the work of Wallerstein.
+Wallerstein believed in a tri-modal rather than a bi-modal system, as many nations are not distinctly developed or peripheral; he proposed the idea of a semi-periphery as an in between state within his model.

-Dependency theorists hold that short-term spurts of growth notwithstanding, long-term growth in the periphery will be imbalanced and unequal, and will tend towards high negative current account balances.
-Cyclical fluctuations also have a profound effect on cross-national comparisons of economic growth and societal development in the medium and long run.
-What seemed like spectacular long-run growth may in the end turn out to be just a short run cyclical spurt after a long recession.
-Cycle time plays an important role.
-Giovanni Arrighi believed that the logic of accumulation on a world scale shifts over time, and that the 1980s and beyond once more showed a deregulated phase of world capitalism with a logic, characterized - in contrast to earlier regulatory cycles - by the dominance of financial capital.